chenhuililucy/CodeJam2020/README.md

 Round 1B

-First question: BFS with optimization, some modular arithmetics
+First question: BFS with optimization, some number theory

 Second question: have not attempted